Matilda I (tank): Development history

-The development of the design by Sir John Carden at Vickers-Armstrongs Ltd began in 1935.
-The General Staff specification required a cheap tank, requiring the use of already commercially available components.
+The development of the tank began with Sir Hugh Elles, Master General of Ordnance, and Major-General A. E. Davidson, who concurred that a tank design to support infantry attacks was needed.
+After consulting with Major-General Percy Hobart they decided that large groups of small, lightly armed tanks were needed to overrun enemy positions and approached Sir John Carden at Vickers-Armstrongs Ltd to design and begin work on a tank based on these principles, which began in 1935.
+The General Staff specification required a cheap tank, requiring the use of already commercially available automotive components.
 It resulted in a small two-man vehicle with a low hull and a small cast turret.
 The turret was fitted with a single heavy machine gun, either a .303 (7.7 mm) calibre Vickers machine gun or the larger (12.7 mm) Vickers .50 machine gun.
 Designed for quick delivery as well as low cost, the A11 used many stock parts from other vehicles: a Ford V8 engine, a Fordson gearbox, a steering mechanism similar to the one used in Vickers light tanks and suspension adapted from the Mk IV Dragon artillery tractor, that was based on the Vickers 6-Ton Tank Model E.

 The hull and turret were well protected against contemporary anti-tank weapons but the tracks and running gear were exposed and more vulnerable than on tanks that had protected tracks.
 The lack of a gun with anti-tank capability severely limited its utility on the battlefield.
 Besides operating the machine gun, the commander had to direct the driver and operate the radio.
 There being no room in the turret for the radio, it was placed in the hull; the commander had to duck down inside and lie almost prone to operate it.
 The driver's position was equally cramped and the turret could not be traversed forward while the driver's hatch was open.
-The top speed of 8 mph (13 km/h) was thought to be sufficient for supporting an infantry advance.
+The top speed of 8 mph (13 km/h) on roads was thought to be sufficient for supporting an infantry advance.

 Essentially, the tank was a First World War tank designed twenty years after its conclusion.
-Those who designed the tank were influenced by the mistaken belief that combat in a new war would be the same as in World War I, in which tanks were utilised for breaking through strong, static defensive positions.
+Those who designed the tank were influenced by the mistaken belief that combat in a new war would be the same as in World War I, in which tanks were used for breaking through strong, static defensive positions.
 As a result, the tank was obsolete both in design and in its intended purpose.

 General Hugh Elles, the Master-General of the Ordnance, is credited with giving the tank the name Matilda "due to the vehicle's diminutive size and duck-like shape and gait."
 However, the codename "Matilda" for the project was created for Vickers at the time of drawing up the specification in 1935.
 The "Tank, Infantry, Mark I" name was an Army Council decision of June 1940.